MasonatorRoblox/Galaxy-Campaign-World-2/README.md

 - Do not go around the planet in the wrong irection to collect the flag.

 **Settings**:
-The settings should automatically be set when loading a level.
+The settings should automatically be set by PolyTech Framework when loading a level.